Should you prioritize paying off student loans or mortgage?

 - You qualify for at least some student loan forgiveness.

-When to prioritize extra student loan payments
+When to prioritize making extra student loan payments

 - Your student loans have higher interest rates than your mortgage.